divaamahajan/URLshortening-distributed-system/README.md

 # URLshortening-distributed-system

 ## Overview

-This project implements a URL shortening service using a distributed system architecture.
-It leverages FastAPI for the server-side implementation and provides a client-side application for interaction.
+This project implements a scalable URL shortening service utilizing a distributed system architecture.
+It utilizes FastAPI for the server-side implementation and provides a React-based client-side application for seamless user interaction.
+The project's database is hosted on MongoDB, ensuring efficient data management and retrieval.
+Furthermore, the entire system is containerized using Docker, facilitating easy deployment and maintenance across various environments.

 ## Setup MongoDB Atlas Database